 This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University's Alamogordo (NMSU-A) campus.
 It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the Violence Against Women Act (VAWA).
-Select crime statistics from 2017 through 2019 required by this Act are included.
+Select crime statistics from 2016 through 2018 required by this Act are included.
 The Office of Safety and Security is responsible for ensuring the safety and security of the NMSU-A campus community.
 This booklet will provide you with information on policies and procedures for reporting crime, crime statistics and other information to assist you in maintaining your safety and security.

 For ease in locating information, this report has been separated into sections.
-If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the Vice President's Office for Business and Finance at (575) 439-3601 for assistance.
+If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the Security Office at (575) 439-3634 for assistance.

-2020 Annual Safety Report for New Mexico State University Alamogordo (NMSU-A)
+2021 Annual Safety Report for New Mexico State University Alamogordo (NMSU-A)

 INTRODUCTION 1

 Section 1 - OVERVIEW 3

 About the University

 Public Safety Agencies at NMSU-A

 Safety - Everyone's Business

 Security of Buildings and Facilities

 Maintenance of Campus Facilities

+•

 Section 2 - EMERGENCIES AND INCIDENTS 5

 Reporting Procedures 5

-Timely Warnings and Alerts
+Timely Warnings and Alerts 5

 Immediate Threat 6

-Emergency Actions
+Emergency Actions 7

-Procedures for Students and Employees in the Event of a Fire
+Procedures for Students and Employees in the Event of a Fire 8

-Missing Persons
+Missing Persons 8

-If You Are the Victim of a Crime
+If You Are the Victim of a Crime 8

 Sexual Assault, Harassment, and Stalking 9

-Measures Taken by NMSU-A
+Measures Taken by NMSU-A 17

 NMSU Policies and Procedures 19

 Sex Offenders 27

+20

-Section 3 - PROGRAMS 28
+Section 3 - PROGRAMS

-Safety Programs Under NMSU 28
+Safety Programs Under NMSU

 Tips to Prevent Crime

-Drugs and Alcohol
+Drugs and Alcohol 29

 Section 4 - CRIME STATISTICS 30

-Definitions 30
+Definitions

 Chart of Crime Statistics for Criminal Offenses

-Chart of VAWA 34
+Chart of VAWA

 Chart of Arrests and Referrals

-Crime Log 34
+Crime Log

-Off-Campus Crime 35
+Off-Campus Crime

 We Need Your Help - Report Crime!
-35

-Responsibility for Policy Monitoring and Enforcement 35
+Responsibility for Policy Monitoring and Enforcement

-Legal Definitions of Crimes in New Mexico 35
+Legal Definitions of Crimes in New Mexico

+č

 Section 5 - PHONE NUMBER REFERENCE GUIDE 44